 Proposal review sessions occur following annual deadlines on June 10 and December 10.
 All proposals are considered for the next calendar year.
 Please see below for further proposal guidelines.
 Following the submission deadlines, all proposals are reviewed by community volunteers, and then selected by popular consensus among Roman Susan directors.
 Notification of the proposal status generally occurs within 50 days of the review deadlines.
 If you would be interested in volunteering to review incoming artist proposals in the future, please sign up at Proposal Review Volunteers.

-In addition to full project proposals, Roman Susan currently has the following calls for artist participation: Annotations & Inserts in public library spaces; installation and streetview Moving Image; and ongoing Mapping of the cultural spaces in the North Lakeside neighborhoods of Edgewater, Rogers Park, and Uptown in Chicago.
+In addition to full project proposals, Roman Susan currently has the following calls for artist participation: Annotations & Inserts in public library spaces; streetview installations of Moving Image; ongoing Mapping of the cultural spaces in the North Lakeside neighborhoods; and our AUX partners hold an open call for Performance Response.
 You may also be interested in our list of other Chicagoland art spaces that accept artist proposals.

 Roman Susan favors proposals which: